Battle of Mosul (2004): Battle

 After bandaging his hand, Colonel Coffman picked up AK-47s from Commando casualties and fired them with his other hand until each ran out of ammunition.
 With the assistance of the one remaining Commando officer, Colonel Coffman redistributed ammunition among the uninjured commandos until he had only loose ammunition.
 Four hours after the start of the battle, a second Commando element arrived, and Colonel Coffman guided them to his position.
 Shortly thereafter attack helicopters arrived, followed closely by the second platoon Outlaws of Charlie Company 3/21 INF.
 Colonel Coffman used Iraqi radios to direct air strikes, while the Outlaws engaged insurgents in surrounding buildings after receiving small arm and RPG fire.
 After supervising the evacuation of several dozen wounded Commandos, Colonel Coffman led a squad-sized element to the Four West Iraqi Police Station, fifty meters ahead of the Strykers, to make contact with the Commandos still in the station.
 After they linked up, the Strykers moved forward, and attack helicopters engaged the buildings occupied by the enemy, following which Colonel Coffman returned to his original position where he was evacuated with the rest of the Iraqi commando casualties.
 During the fierce four-hour battle, twelve Commandos were killed and 42 were wounded.
 Twenty-five enemy were killed and many dozens more were wounded.

 Two days later, on November 16, U.S. forces managed to break through across the insurgent-controlled bridge, and went on to take back the northern, eastern and southern part of the city.
 The Americans reported that they met little resistance, though three of the ten police stations were burned down by withdrawing insurgent forces.
 By late in the evening the city was partly secured by the 25th Infantry.
-The city, nor any part of the city was ever in insurgent hands.